Anupam-github05/BEGINNER_PROJECTS_PYTHON/README.md

 # BEGINNER_PROJECTS_PYTHON
-This repository contains some beginner to advanced projects that I did while learnuing python!
+This repository contains some beginner to advanced projects that I did while learning python!
 I'm still learning ;)